URGENT 2019 UPDATE (25th April 2019)

 Any competitor arriving at a CP after the above advised times will not be allowed to continue.

-Likewise, for the 100 mile competitors, there is a MANADATORY cut off time to reach the Midway point of Abberley Hall within 14 hours.
+Likewise, for “The Double” competitors, there is a MANADATORY cut off time to reach the Midway point of Abberley Hall (MHU46 finish line) within 12 hours.
 This will be non negotiable.
-However, 100 mile competitors deciding not to continue at this point will still be deemed as finishers for the MHU 50 and will receive finisher Medals and Tec T-Shirts and will be included within the MHU 50 race results, but only if they choose not to continue.
-However they will also be included within the MHU 100 race results as DNF.
+However, any “Double” competitor deciding not to continue at this point will still be deemed as finishers for the MHU 46 and will receive finisher Medals and Tec T-Shirts and will be included within the MHU 46 race results, but only if they choose not to continue at that point.
+However they will also be included within “The Double”race results as DNF.

-Through ourselves, you can book camping at the School.
+Through ourselves, you can book camping at the School which is £15.00 p/p per night and includes toilet and shower facilities – you will find this option through the entry system.
 It is requested that these facilities are respected and all litter etc is removed by the responsible competitor.
 The organisers (URL) are more than happy to source alternative accommodation such as B&B or hotel, subject to availability and cost.
 This service is provided also for any family member or supporter who wishes to attend the event.

 Registration & Entry Fees